MarkMiller37/openSYDE_Linux/README.md

-Setting up virtual CAN interface: https://www.pragmaticlinux.com/2021/10/how-to-create-a-virtual-can-interface-on-linux/ Then use e.g. manual DLL configuration with path "vcan0"
+Setting up virtual CAN interface: https://www.pragmaticlinux.com/2021/10/how-to-create-a-virtual-can-interface-on-linux/ Then use e.g. manual DLL configuration with path "vcan0" in GUI and CAN Monitor